hms-dbmi/docker-images/deployments/i2b2transmart/README.md

 ## Production

--   Production is only available in Docker Swarm
+-   Production is only available in **Docker Swarm**
+    -   Run `docker swarm init` to initialize your node as a Docker Swarm node.
 -   Secrets in _your_project_`.secret` are depolyed with [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/)
 -   Vault is available as a Secrets option using [secret-getter](https://github.com/hms-dbmi/secret-getter)
 -   Networks are encrypted